 I tried lots of different formulas to figure the readibility for each story and, you know what?
 Nobody agrees on what exactly grade-level is!
 So I went with my best guess.
 Very scientific!
 I figured I’ve taught 2nd grade for 11 years.
 That’s 11 years of guided reading with books on level C,D,E…N,O,P. I can pretty closely determine a guided reading level just based on my own experience.
 So, in my opinion, the first 4 weeks would level about an F. (Lower than a 2nd grade level, but remember we’re shooting for independence here!)
 After that it goes up: G, H…I don’t think it gets much harder than about an L/M. (For kids starting 2nd grade lower than an E, we send home one of these stories instead.)

 At the bottom of the story is a place for mom or dad to record the words read.
+(Update: this portion now reads "day 1" etc. instead of the days of the week so you can use it more flexibly.)

 If you notice in the corner there: RF.2.4.
 That’s the core standard.